xcodebeta/SpringRestApi/README.md

 This starter kit is an example of the systems we use at BlueSpurs.
 We want to avoid time spent setting up environments and worrying about boilerplate.
 The goals are:

-- Reduce project start-up friction.
-- Introduce a common base for all projects.
+- Introduce a common base for all projects
-- Reduce developer environment dependencies.
+- Reduce developer environment dependencies
-- Standardize deployments.
+- Standardize deployments
-- Follow best practices!
+- Follow best practices

 ## Key Features

-- Gradle build tools.
+- Gradle build tools
-- Liquibase database migrations and changeset generation based on JPA entity changes.
-- Hibernate as the JPA vendor.
-- Input validation using the Hibernate Validator.
-- Unit tests.
+- Unit tests
-- In-memory caching by default, configurable to use other providers such as Redis, Memcache, or EhCache.
+- In-memory caching by default, configurable to use other providers such as Redis, Memcache, or EhCache
-- Cross-origin resource sharing (CORS) enabled by default.
+- Cross-origin resource sharing (CORS) enabled by default
-- Spring projects including Boot, Data, Security, Devtools, and HATEOAS.
+- Spring projects including Boot, Security, Devtools, and HATEOAS
-- Tomcat hooks for WAR container deployment.
+- Tomcat hooks for WAR container deployment
-- Logging using SLF4J.
+- Logging using SLF4J
-- Test code coverage reporting.
+- Test code coverage reporting

 # Getting Started